drori200/PokeHaven-1.21.1-ModDevGradle/docs/pvp-capability-tutorial.md

 }
 ```

+Because the attachment is immutable, each setter call swaps in a fresh `PlayerDataAttachment` instance; `PlayerDataCapability` detects the change and triggers `ServerPlayer#syncData`, ensuring the client mirrors the server-side state.

 ---

-## 8. Testing Checklist
+## 7. Testing Checklist

-1. Launch the game and join a world.
+1. Launch the game and run `/pvp enable` to confirm the flag toggles and persists after relogging.
-2. Run `/pvp enable` to allow PvP; verify the value syncs to the client (try logging out/in).
-3. Run `/pvp stealing enable` and ensure the flag persists.
-4. Use `/pvp wins 5` and confirm the command updates the attachment.
-5. Simulate PvP kills to ensure `battles_won` increments properly.

-Following these steps yields a modular capability that centralizes PvP configuration and stats, making it easy to extend with new fields (e.g., Elo rating, duel requests) by evolving the attachment record and exposing additional getters/setters in the capability implementation.
+2. Toggle stealing permissions and verify any UI or gameplay checks read the updated value.
+3. Use `/pvp wins <number>` to validate manual updates.
+4. Trigger PvP combat to confirm win counts increment automatically.
+5. Inspect the saved player data (e.g., via `/guilddata show <player>`) to see the PvP segment entries alongside guild metadata.

+With these additions the PvP system coexists cleanly with other gameplay data, and future fields are as simple as adding new `PlayerDataKey` constants plus matching default accessors.